Veterinary practitioner requirements

 If the veterinary chemical product is unregistered, the following additional records are required.

-Concentration in which the product was sold or used
+In the case of an unregistered chemical product, the concentration in which the product was sold or used

-Form in which the product was sold or used
+In the case of an unregistered chemical product, the form in which the product was sold or used

 Another person may make records of veterinary chemical use on behalf of a veterinary practitioner (e.g. receptionist, veterinary nurse).